Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 In the Seychelles, business is conducted relatively informally.
 Men and women are not required to wear formal suits, although a smart appearance is advised.
 Business is usually conducted in English or French.
 Business hours are generally 8am to 4pm Monday to Friday.

 The international dialling code for Seychelles is +248.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Direct lines to most countries are available at major hotels.
-Most hotels offer a postal service, email and internet connection, and free international calls can be made over wifi.
+Visitors can purchase local SIM cards for their mobile phones and many midrange and all top-end hotels offer wifi, as do some cafes and restaurants.
+Connections remain fairly slow by Western standards.